Cray-HPE/docs-csm/install/deploy_management_nodes.md

       pit# read -s SW_ADMIN_PASSWORD
       pit# export SW_ADMIN_PASSWORD
       ```
+      password - !nitial0
    1. Run the LiveCD preflight checks.

       ```bash
       pit# csi pit validate --livecd-preflight
+      ```
+      Expected Output -
+      ```text
+      Result: FAIL
+        Test Name: Firmware and BIOS versions and baseline
+        Description: Validates the correct versions of BIOS and firmware; Validates BIOS settings (when available; dependent on vendor).
+If this test fails, run "/opt/cray/tests/install/livecd/scripts/check_bios_firmware_versions.sh -b" for more information on the failure.
+On GigaByte NCNs, a value of "null" may indicate that the BIOS/Firmware needs to be reflashed or that a hard AC power cycle is needed.
+        Severity: 0
+        Test Summary: Command: firmware_bios_versions: exit-status:

+        Running LiveCD preflight checks (may take a few minutes to complete)...

+        Result: PASS
+        Test Name: Symlinks in Directories
+        Description: Validates the artifact symlinks in the directories in /var/www exist and are valid links to real files.
+        Severity: 0
+        Test Summary: File: /var/www/ncn-s002/filesystem.squashfs: exists: matches expectation: [true] Execution Time: 0.00010511 seconds
+        Node: ncn-m001

+        Result: PASS

+                 <… snip….>
+        Expectedv
+        <int>: 1
+        to equal
+        <int>: 0
+        Execution Time: 38.85020872 seconds
+        Node: ncn-m001

+        Result: FAIL
+        Test Name: Firmware and BIOS versions and baseline
+        Description: Validates the correct versions of BIOS and firmware; Validates BIOS settings (when available; dependent on vendor).
+If this test fails, run "/opt/cray/tests/install/livecd/scripts/check_bios_firmware_versions.sh -b" for more information on the failure.
+On GigaByte NCNs, a value of "null" may indicate that the BIOS/Firmware needs to be reflashed or that a hard AC power cycle is needed.
+        Severity: 0
+        Test Summary: Command: firmware_bios_versions: stdout: patterns not found: [!Unsupported] Execution Time: 0.00001254 seconds
+        Node: ncn-m001

+        Total Tests: 162, Total Passed: 160, Total Failed: 2, Total Execution Time: 38.8524 seconds

+        ERROR: Not all tests passed

       ```

       > Note: Ignore any errors about not being able resolve `arti.dev.cray.com`.